Have you ever had the feeling that your life experience was a turning point…something you just knew was going to impact many lives?

 Excellence in Human Relations Commission

-Jun 2016 – Alameda Country Human Relations: Aisha Wahab, Chair Human Relations – Richard Valle, Supervisor District 2
+June 2015 – Alameda Country Human Relations Commission: Aisha Wahab, Chair, Human Relations Commission – Richard Valle, Supervisor, District 2

 California Legislature Assembly Resolution